-• Automatic: Suitable for most situations.

-• Center: Uses a fixed area in the center of the image to calculate the exposure.
-The area has a fixed size and position in the live view.

-• Upper : Uses an area with a fixed size and position in the upper part of the image to calculate the exposure.

-• Lower : Uses an area with a fixed size and position in the lower part of the image to calculate the exposure.

-• Left U: Uses an area with a fixed size and position in the left part of the image to calculate the exposure.

-• Right : Uses an area with a fixed size and position in the right part of the image to calculate the exposure.

-• Spot: Uses an area with a fixed size and position in the live view to calculate the exposure.

-• Custom: Uses an area in the live view to calculate the exposure.
+- Automatic: Suitable for most situations. - Center: Uses a fixed area in the center of the image to calculate the exposure.
+The area has a fixed size and position in the live view. - Full : Uses the entire live view to calculate the exposure. - Upper : Uses an area with a fixed size and position in the upper part of the image to calculate the exposure. - Lower : Uses an area with a fixed size and position in the lower part of the image to calculate the exposure. - Left : Uses an area with a fixed size and position in the left part of the image to calculate the exposure. - Right : Uses an area with a fixed size and position in the right part of the image to calculate the exposure. - Spot: Uses an area with a fixed size and position in the live view to calculate the exposure. - Custom: Uses an area in the live view to calculate the exposure.
 You can adjust the size and position of the area.

 Max shutter: Select the shutter speed to provide the best image.
 Low shutter speeds (longer exposure) might cause motion blur when there is movement, and a too high shutter speed might affect the image quality.
-Max shutter works with max gain to improve the image.

-Max gain: Select the suitable max gain.
+Max shutter works with max gain to improve the image.Max gain: Select the suitable max gain.
 If you increase the max gain, it improves the visible level of detail in dark images, but also increases the noise level.
 More noise can also result in increased use of bandwidth and storage.
 If you set the max gain to a high value, images can differ a lot if the light conditions are very different from day to night.
-Max gain works with max shutter to improve the image.

-Motion-adaptive exposure

-: Select to reduce motion blur in low-light conditions.

-Blur-noise trade-off: Use the slider to adjust the priority between motion blur and noise.
+Max gain works with max shutter to improve the image.Motion-adaptive exposure : Select to reduce motion blur in low-light conditions.Blur-noise trade-off: Use the slider to adjust the priority between motion blur and noise.
 If you want to prioritize low bandwidth and have less noise at the expense of details in moving objects, move the slider towards Low noise.
 If you want to prioritize the preservation of details in moving objects at the expense of noise and bandwidth, move the slider towards Low motion blur.